tienvx/composer-downloads-plugin/README.md

 > This is a fork of [lastcall/composer-extra-files](https://github.com/LastCallMedia/ComposerExtraFiles/).
 Some of the
 > configuration options have changed, so it has been renamed to prevent it from conflicting in real-world usage.

-This `composer` plugin allows you to download extra files (`*.zip` or `*.tar.gz`) and extract them within your package.
+The "Downloads" plugin allows you to download extra files (`*.zip` or `*.tar.gz`) and extract them within your package.
+It is simple, fast, and isolated.

+## Example

-For example, suppose you publish a PHP package `foo/bar` which relies on an external artifact `examplelib-0.1.zip` (containing some JS, CSS, or image).
+Suppose you publish a PHP package `foo/bar` which relies on an external artifact `examplelib-0.1.zip`.
 Place this configuration in the `composer.json` for `foo/bar`:

 ```json
 {